abacaj/awesome-transformers/README.md

 If you want to contribute to this list, send a pull request or reach out to me on twitter: [@abacaj](https://twitter.com/abacaj).
 Let's make this list useful.

 There are a number of models available that are not entirely open source (non-commercial, etc), this repository should serve to also make you aware of that.
-Tracking the original source/company of the model also helps.
+Tracking the original source/company of the model will help.

 I would also eventually like to add model use cases.
 So it is easier for others to find the right one to fine-tune.